Organization Membership

 I also understand that the webinars and supportive documents that ASI shares are not meant to be used in place of professional medical advice.
 Nor are they a substitute for professional therapy.
 I understand that I am fully responsible for my mental, emotional and spiritual health.

 I further understand that any exercises and practices offered within an ASI webinar are optional, and that I can choose not to participate if I feel uncomfortable with any of the activities suggested.
-I therefore absolve the ASI, its board members and its advisors of any and all liability with respect my personal and organizational participation.
+I therefore absolve the ASI, its board members and its advisors of any and all liability with respect to my personal and organizational participation.

 Please note: If you do not see the "Thank You" page after you click the submit button, please check each field in the form (marked with red) that may be required or needs correction due to formatting.
 The image upload is a required field.
 When your form is filled out completely and you click Submit, it takes several seconds for processing.
 Please wait at least 30 seconds and you will see a "Thank You" page.